Manage Engines - Administrator Guide - 8 - Cortex XSOAR - Cortex - Security Operations

 • Upgrade an engine

-When an engine requires an upgrade, the Cortex XSOAR version for that engine is red.
-You need to select the checkbox for the engine that requires an upgrade and click Upgrade Engine.
+To upgrade the engine, select the checkbox for the engine that requires the upgrade and click Upgrade Engine.
 When the upgrade finishes, the version appears in the Cortex XSOAR Version.
 The upgrade procedure can take several minutes.

 You can only upgrade the engine if you installed the engine with the shell installer.
 To upgrade engines that were not installed with the shell installer, you need to remove the engine and do a fresh install.
 For more information, see Engine Installation.
 For troubleshooting, see Troubleshoot Engine Upgrades.